Mirror TV

 difficult to see any reflection.
 Like a normal pane of transparent glass, your eyes automatically

 focus on the objects behind it, which are brighter than the reflection.
-If the dielectric mirror is too
+If the Dielectric mirror is too

 transparent for your application, we offer several other types of mirrors which may work better